Sticking Together In The Maroon State

 All around the world, 2020 will forever be synonymous with “may that never happen again”.

-One of the few silver linings here in Bundaberg is the countless examples of locals helping locals.
+One of the few silver linings here Across the Fraser Coast is the countless examples of locals helping locals.

 It’s no surprise, really, given Queensland’s track record for banding together.